roykoush/rand_gen/README.md

-# rand_gen - Code Repository
+# rand_gen

-This repository contains the source code, raw dataset used for testing and bell curve simulation associated with the preprint: **"A Statistical Benchmarking of Keystroke Entropy
-Pools Versus State-of-the-Art Software Random
+This repository contains the source code, raw dataset used for testing and bell curve simulation associated with the preprint: **"A Statistical Benchmarking of Keystroke Entropy Pools Versus State-of-the-Art Software Random Number Generators"**.
-Number Generators"**.

--- The tests run on the data to test its randomness were all standard programs so not inclluded in this repo --

 ### Contents
 - **`harvest/`**: Keystroke interval harvester and logger implementation which runs as a background daemon so you might have to give accessibility permissions to run the program, depending on your machine
 - **`simulations/`**: Monte Carlo simulation script for bell curve generation.
-- **`data/`**: Sample datasets used for the experimental results.
+- **`sample_data/`**: Sample dataset used for the experimental results.

 ### **Prerequisites**
 To run these scripts, you need the following libraries (ofc, you already should have Python 3.10 or later):